The trusty teardrop caravan has come back into fashion after experiencing a massive amount of success between the 1930s and 1960s.

 Most cars should be able to tow them with no issues.
 It’s a bonus if you have a larger powerful vehicle like a jeep

-For some people, they have nowhere to store their caravan out of season which means they have to resort to expensive storage locations which cost a monthly and depending on where you are this could quickly add up to unmanageable costs.
+For some people, they have nowhere to store their caravan out of season which means they have to resort to dedicated caravan storage locations which cost a premium – and depending on where you are, this could quickly add up to a lot of money.

 By the time summer rolls around, you could have to spend hundreds of pounds on storage costs.
 Teardrop caravans are often small enough that you can store them on your driveway, garage or driveway.
 This will keep it safe from the weather and potential thieves although you still need to check on it at regular intervals to just give it a general clean to keep it in tip-top condition for the summer.